solomonj2k12/Web_Store/README.md

 - user can login and logout with ease

 7. Posting reviews
-- after psoting new review, it added straight away with correct information
+- after posting new review, it added straight away with correct information

 8. Store/cart/checkout
-- tested adding all products, removing products, adjusting quanity of products and application performs correctly
+- tested adding all products, removing products, adjusting quantity of products and application performs correctly
 - checkout work i used the stripe testing payment details and the payments are made to stripe
 - also orders are add to admin panel
 - Evidence of this can be found in the mockups folder in the repo